Jeffrey Pfeffer

-Translating the hacker mindset into business strategy requires someone who has lived in both worlds—and Keren Elazari bridges them with rare authority.
-The first Israeli woman to speak on the main TED stage, a veteran of Israeli intelligence, and senior researcher at Tel Aviv University, Keren has spent 25 years in the hacker world and now advises Fortune 500 companies on AI-powered threats, digital warfare, and organizational resilience.
-Her keynotes turn technical complexity into competitive advantage.
+Translating the hacker mindset into business strategy takes someone who has lived in both, and Keren Elazari bridges them with rare authority.
+The first Israeli woman on the main TED stage, a veteran of Israeli intelligence, and a senior researcher at Tel Aviv University, she has spent 25 years in the hacker world advising Fortune 500 companies on AI-powered threats, digital warfare, and resilience, turning technical complexity into competitive advantage.

 Want to book Keren Elazari as a speaker for your event?
 Please provide the info below and we’ll get in touch within 24h:

-Keren Elazari is a globally recognized technology speaker and cybersecurity authority who bridges the worlds of hacking, artificial intelligence, and business leadership—making the hacker mindset accessible to boardrooms, governments, and global audiences.
-Featured on CNN and Netflix, profiled on the cover of Forbes Israel, and a contributing writer for WIRED UK and the Financial Times, she translates complex cyber threats into actionable strategies for organizations navigating digital transformation, AI adoption, and the evolving threat landscape.
+Cybersecurity speaker Keren Elazari is a globally recognized authority on hacking, artificial intelligence, and digital resilience who makes the hacker mindset accessible to boardrooms, governments, and global audiences.
+Featured on CNN and Netflix, profiled on the cover of Forbes Israel, and a contributing writer for WIRED UK and the Financial Times, she translates complex cyber threats into clear strategies for organizations navigating digital transformation, AI adoption, and an evolving threat landscape.

-As a speaker, Keren Elazari brings rare combination of deep technical expertise and mainstream storytelling ability.
-C-suite executives value her insights on AI-powered threats, digital warfare, building organizational resilience, and fostering innovation through the hacker mindset—frameworks that apply far beyond cybersecurity to competitive strategy, risk management, and leadership in an era of persistent digital disruption.
+As a speaker, Keren Elazari brings a rare combination of deep technical expertise and mainstream storytelling.
+C-suite executives value her insights on AI-powered threats, digital warfare, organizational resilience, and innovation through the hacker mindset, frameworks that reach far beyond cybersecurity into competitive strategy, risk management, and leadership in an era of persistent digital disruption.

-What do ethical hackers, elite entrepreneurs, and the world's most innovative organizations have in common?
-They think like hackers—embracing curiosity, challenging assumptions, and finding creative solutions to impossible problems.
-Drawing on 25 years in the hacker world, Keren reveals a powerful framework for innovation, resilience, and competitive advantage that applies far beyond cybersecurity.
-Leaders learn how hackers approach complex systems, identify hidden vulnerabilities, experiment without fear of failure, and turn constraints into opportunities.
-This keynote equips executives with practical tools for fostering cultures of curiosity, rewarding unconventional thinking, and building teams that thrive on solving hard problems.
+What do ethical hackers, elite founders, and the most innovative organizations share?
+They think like hackers, staying curious, challenging assumptions, and finding creative solutions to seemingly impossible problems.
+Drawing on 25 years in the hacker world, Keren reveals a framework for innovation, resilience, and competitive advantage that reaches far beyond cybersecurity.
+Leaders learn how hackers approach complex systems, surface hidden weaknesses, experiment without fear of failure, and turn constraints into opportunities, with practical tools for building cultures of curiosity and teams that thrive on hard problems.

-Artificial intelligence is transforming every industry—but also creating unprecedented security risks and opportunities for malicious innovation.
-With a hacker's lens, Keren explores AI's dual role as both defense and weapon in the disinformation age.
-She showcases how hackers are already leveraging AI for attacks, reveals the strategies organizations need to truly benefit from AI's potential while staying ahead of threats, and demonstrates why traditional security approaches fail against AI-powered adversaries.
-Audiences gain actionable insights on protecting AI systems, detecting deepfakes and synthetic content, building AI governance frameworks, and preparing for an era where automation amplifies both innovation and risk.
+Artificial intelligence is reshaping every industry while creating unprecedented security risks and new openings for malicious innovation.
+With a hacker's perspective, Keren examines AI's dual role as both shield and weapon in the disinformation age.
+She shows how attackers already weaponize AI, what organizations need to capture its upside while staying ahead of threats, and why traditional defenses fail against AI-powered adversaries.
+Audiences leave with practical guidance on protecting AI systems, detecting deepfakes and synthetic content, and building governance for an era where automation amplifies both innovation and risk.

-Step into the sophisticated world of cybercriminal innovation, where threat actors constantly evolve tactics and technologies that rival legitimate businesses.
-Keren exposes the inner workings of criminal markets, emerging attack techniques including ransomware-as-a-service, and economic drivers fueling the cybercrime economy.
-By understanding how adversaries operate—their supply chains, business models, and innovation cycles—defenders can anticipate tomorrow's threats rather than merely responding to today's.
-Leaders learn what makes cybercriminals successful, where their vulnerabilities lie, how to think like an attacker to improve defense, and which emerging threats demand immediate attention across finance, healthcare, and critical infrastructure.
+Step into the sophisticated world of cybercriminal innovation, where threat actors evolve tactics and technologies that rival legitimate businesses.
+Keren exposes how criminal markets operate, from ransomware-as-a-service to the economic drivers fueling the cybercrime economy.
+By understanding adversaries' supply chains, business models, and innovation cycles, defenders can anticipate tomorrow's threats instead of merely reacting to today's.
+Leaders learn what makes cybercriminals effective, where their weaknesses lie, how to think like an attacker to strengthen defense, and which emerging threats demand attention across finance, healthcare, and critical infrastructure.

-As AI reshapes every industry, trust has become the most valuable—and most fragile—currency in business.
-Drawing on her experience advising Fortune 500 companies and governments, Keren explores what digital trust really means, how it's being undermined by deepfakes and algorithmic bias, and what leaders across finance, insurance, healthcare, and technology must do to earn and maintain it.
-She addresses transparency in AI systems, accountability when algorithms fail, privacy in data-driven business models, and security as foundation of trust.
-This keynote equips board-level audiences and C-suite executives with frameworks for trust-building in an age where technology mediates every customer interaction and breach of trust spreads instantly.
+As AI reshapes every industry, trust has become the most valuable and most fragile currency in business.
+Drawing on her work advising Fortune 500 companies and governments, Keren explores what digital trust really means, how deepfakes and algorithmic bias erode it, and what leaders in finance, insurance, healthcare, and technology must do to earn and keep it.
+She addresses transparency in AI systems, accountability when algorithms fail, privacy in data-driven models, and security as the foundation of trust, equipping boards and C-suite audiences with practical frameworks for an age when technology mediates every customer interaction.

 | Basic Data Protection Information | |